fdelgadodelapuente/tandemx/README.md

-Add-ons for the NASA/Caltech JPL ISCE InSAR sofwtare.
+TanDEM-X bistatic interferogram processor (April 2017) for the NASA/Caltech JPL ISCE InSAR sofwtare.
 The packages have to be installed in the isce2-2.6.4/contrib/stack/stripmapStack folder.

-TanDEM-X bistatic interferogram processor (April 2017).
-Implementation follows technical advice provided by Piyush Agram (formerly at JPL).
-To run, it create a text file called tandemxApp.txt with the following
+The implementation follows technical advice provided by Piyush Agram (formerly at JPL).

+To process a bistatic interfeorgram run, create a text file called **tandemxApp.txt** with the following

+'''
 alks 4

 rlks 4